Forricide/still-feel-alive/Chapter 12.md

 An unmasked face in a screen.
 A metallic suit, vibrant colours.
 People in lab coats, murmuring among themselves.

 They're in a laboratory.
-Not the one that she pictures hazily in her mind; no sinks, no desks.
+Not the one that she pictures hazily in her mind; no sinks, no desks, no permanently-stained whiteboards.
 Instead, pure-white counters, bizarre contraptions hanging from the ceiling, devices of every shape sitting underneath.
 The room is warm, but she shivers.

 "Okay.
 You're sure you understand what to do with the devices?"

 In front of her, just a little behind the man in the metal suit, is an assortment of bombs.
-That's what they *said* they were, that is; she wouldn't have been able to tell them apart from any other device.
+That's what they were supposed to be, at least; she wouldn't have been able to tell them apart from any other device.
 Just wires and metal.

 Dangerous.